As a tradie, you need your tools to get the job done. A business is no different – you can’t reach your goals without the right tools.

-The BPD is available to all Fergus customers who are connected to Xero.
+The BPD is available to Fergus customers who are on the Professional Plan and connected to Xero.
 At the moment, the BPD does not currently support other accounting integrations.

 If you’re a business owner or a manager and a Fergus & Xero customer, this is a must for you.